If you are a father expecting your first child, you might feel left out as mom is getting to do all the bonding.

 Gently rubbing mom’s belly and singing a lullaby will help to soothe your unborn baby.
 I know it might seem strange, but you get used to it!
 Hopefully, mom doesn’t laugh too much at your singing.

-Mum and baby are surely going to love all the attention you are giving them.
+Mum and baby will surely love all the attention you give them.
 Speaking and singing lovingly to your unborn baby can form an emotional connection.

 Babies start to recognize familiar voices, which makes it the perfect opportunity for you to bond with them while still in the womb.

 After 33 weeks, your baby can recognize vowel sounds from the language you speak.
 Studies have shown that early language development begins before birth.
 This can kick-start your baby’s development!

 4 Ways a Dad Can Bond With His Baby During Pregnancy

 Using Touch to Bond with Your Unborn Baby

 From around 18 weeks, your baby becomes sensitive to touch, this is the perfect time to get him used to your touch.